- ORDER: Caprimulgiformes

 - Male Broad-tailed Hummingbirds produce a loud trill with their wingtips as they fly, but over time the feathers that produce this sound wear down from use.
 By midwinter the trill is often inaudible.
 Before the next breeding season rolls around they grow new feathers and are ready to trill away.

 - When males dive down upon females during courtship displays they sometimes pin a female down if she is sitting in low vegetation.

 - The longest-lived Broad-tailed Hummingbird was a female, and over 12 years, 2 months old, when she was recaptured and rereleased during a banding operation in Colorado in 1987.
-She had been banded in the same state in 1976.
+She was banded in the same state in 1976.